Orthelious/PDCP_F19/LectureDrafts/BuildingBlocks.md

 - Plus additional filing with the Internal Revenue Service.

 *One last time, let's look at our creative entities.
-Where could a corporate structure work?*
+Where could a nonprofit corporate structure work?*

 * A fine art gallery?
 * A metropolitan museum?